 - Click on the image below with the Android logo to follow the step-by-step tutorial on how to Flash Galaxy A (2017).

-Now these are the instructions for you to do root Galaxy A (2017)
+Now these are the instructions for you to root Galaxy A (2017).

-- Click on the image below with the Android logo to follow the step-by-step tutorial on How to Root Galaxy A (2017)
+- Click on the image below to follow the step-by-step tutorial of How to Root Galaxy A (2017)

 You have completed the process for flash and root Samsung Galaxy A (2017).
 Now you have full control over the operation of your phone.
 Plus the ability to uninstall applications that you don’t use much and take up space on your phone.
 Also install applications that need Root permission and many more possibilities.